Powerchip

-Powerchip Semiconductor Manufacturing Corporation (PSMC) manufactures and sells semiconductor products, in particular memory chips and other integrated circuits.
+Powerchip Semiconductor Manufacturing Corporation (PSMC) is a Taiwanese company that manufactures and sells semiconductor products, in particular memory chips and other integrated circuits.
 As of 2023, the company was the 8th largest semiconductor foundry in the world with four 12 inch and two 8 inch wafer labs.
 The company offers foundry services as well as design, manufacturing and test services.
 It was formerly known as Powerchip Semiconductor Corp. and changed its name in June 2010.
 Powerchip Technology Corporation was founded in 1994 and is headquartered in Hsinchu, Taiwan.